 Big-picture thinking also requires empathizing with visitors and employees.
 For example, fixing problematic heating/cooling issues or sounds that interrupt work, or even increasing natural light to boost productivity.
 There are many ways that a facility manager can operate with the organization’s best interests in mind.

-How to create a proactive facility plan
+2. Create a proactive facility plan

-The biggest obstacles for facilities managers are often due to breakages, stoppages, and other unexpected problems with equipment or infrastructure.
+The biggest obstacles for facility managers are often due to breakages, stoppages, and other unexpected problems with equipment or infrastructure.
 These kinds of issues tend to be distracting and urgent, and many of them could have been prevented with proactive maintenance.

 The best facility managers understand how to manage a schedule that will help them stay ahead of maintenance on each of their buildings’ equipment and systems.